nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-add-ons/nuxeo-arender-connector.md

     --}}
     ![annotation-popup-print.png](nx_asset://e8393e2c-ba21-4c98-a8ce-c0ec40f7a5c2 ?w=350,border=true)

-And you can select “Include annotations” for printing annotations included on document, or select "Include watermark" to display a watermark on all pages of the document.
+You can select “Include annotations” to print all annotations on a document, or select "Include watermark" to display the selected watermark on all pages of the document.

-Once your choice is done, click on “Ok” button, page(s) will be printed.
+Once your choice is made, click on “Ok” button, and the page(s) will be printed.

 ### Document Comparison

 {{#> callout type='note' heading='Limitations'}}
-This feature only allows you to compare two text files.
+This feature only allows you to compare the **text** of two files.
 {{/callout}}

-The ARender addon allows you to compare two files belonging to two different versions.
+With the ARender addon, you can compare the text of two different versions of a file.
 By default, ARender compares the binary stored in the `file:content` property corresponding to the main file.
-You can access this feature from the [Compare Versions Screen]({{page version='' space='userdoc' page='compare'}}) by clicking on the **eye button**.
+You can access this feature from the [Compare Versions Screen]({{page version='' space='userdoc' page='compare'}}) by clicking on the **eye icon**.

 {{!--     ### nx_asset ###
     path: /default-domain/workspaces/Product Management/Documentation/Documentation Screenshots/NXDOC/Master/Nuxeo Arender Connector/compare-arender